aniketpanjwani/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I am an economics PhD student at Northwestern University currently searching for employment as a data scientist.
+I am an economics PhD student at Northwestern University **currently searching for employment as a data scientist**.
+Through my coursework and research projects, I've developed significant skill at applied econometrics and causal inference.

+I have several years of experience programming in Python and R according to modern technical standards.
+I use Git for version control, maintain my own PostgreSQL databases on AWS RDS, use Terraform to provision AWS EC2 instances for scripts which cannot be run locally, and use a combination of pipenv and Vagrant to create reproducible programming environments.

+I was featured on [FLOSS Weekly](https://twit.tv/shows/floss-weekly/episodes/481) to discuss [Chomper](./project/chomper), my open-source Python internet blocker for Linux.
+Almost all the code on this project was written by me, and can be found on [Github](https://github.com/aniketpanjwani/chomper).

 My dissertation focuses on the economics of the media.

-I am skilled at Python and R programming, and experienced with many components of a typical data science technical stack: Git, AWS, Unix/Linux, SQL.
+In [one dissertation chapter](./project/patreon), I study the impact of the introduction of subscription revenue streams on the behavior of online content creators.
+In [another dissertation chapter](./project/newspaper-strikes), I study how labor unions respond to technological change in the American newspaper industry.